ksge/kspm/README.md

 Kiss Strip Poker Maker
 a step by step tool to realize your own strip poker game!

+this project is discontinued and included into kiss strip poker https://github.com/ksge/ksp

 what you need:

 - windows => 10 or debian => 10, a good text editor such as geany https://www.geany.org/ and of course Kiss Strip Poker Maker archive.